-The fabric of original Ukrainian vyshyvanka dress is mostly linen of natural color.
-Sometimes it can be bleached to get that crisp white background or dyed, but that is rarely and in limited amounts of colors like black or red.
+The fabric of the original Ukrainian vyshyvanka dress is mostly linen of natural color.
+Sometimes it can be bleached to get that crisp white background or dyed, but that is rare and in limited amounts of colors like black or red.

 Do vyshyvanka patterns mean something?

 Apart from distinguishing their regional identity by creating vyshyvanka Ukrainian tried to feature Slavic mythology in the clothes they wore to sort of protect themselves from the evil and show tribute to the pagan gods.